SolidWallOfCode/solidwallofcode.github.io/_sources/ats-projects.en.txt

 Make remap rules be pure first match (long term).

 The crypto hash support needs to be cleaned up.

+Look at using `TBB <https://www.threadingbuildingblocks.org>`_ for thread safe containers.

 Add log tags to dump transaction headers in full.
 This would be useful for the operations teams.
 The idea is a custom log is setup that logs the full headers but is filtered by error return codes.
 The result is a log of full headers only for failed transactions.
 We had originally looked at doing this with a plugin but Dan Xu discovered that it would be easier to add these tags and use the existing logging mechanisms.